 Step 1: Product Selection

-Your first product should satisfy three criteria:
+Your first product is the single most important decision you will make.
+It should satisfy three criteria:

 Step 2: Compliance First

-Step 3: Packaging as Conversion Engine
+Step 3: Packaging as a Conversion Engine

 Step 4: Channel Strategy

-- Quick commerce for velocity
+- Quick commerce (Blinkit, Instamart, Zepto) for urban velocity once you can sustain availability

-- Marketplaces for scale after proof
+- Marketplaces (Amazon, Flipkart) for scale, after you have proof of repeat demand

 Step 5: Unit Economics

-Most food brands fail on weak contribution margins and high CAC.
+Most food brands do not fail on taste or branding - they fail on weak contribution margins and high customer acquisition cost (CAC).
+Sustainable growth comes from:

-- Strong gross margins
+- Strong gross margins built in at the product-costing stage

-- Controlled logistics costs
+- Controlled logistics and packaging costs

-- High repeat rates
+- High repeat purchase rates

 What Success Stories Often Skip